josephmisiti/sweep-bot/README.md

 4. Set up your environment variables in a `.env` file.
 You will need to set the following variables:
     - `BOT_TOKEN`: Your Github bot token
     - `OPENAI_SECRET`: Your OpenAI API secret key
-5. Run the bot using `poetry run python src/main.py`
+5. Run the bot using `modal serve src/api.py` and add the endpoint URL to the repo webhooks.

+## Tools
+- Modal
+- OpenAI
+- PyGithub

 ## Usage

-Once the bot is running, it will listen for new issues and pull requests.
-When a new issue or pull request is created, the bot will automatically assign it to the appropriate team member based on the issue or pull request's labels.
+Once the bot is running, it will listen for new issues by creating a PR and will respond to PR comments, being aware of the line numbers.